 Use of Personal Information

-We may use, transfer, or disclose the personal information we collect for one or more of the following purposes:
+We may use, transfer, or disclose the PI we collect for one or more of the following purposes:

 - To provide, support, personalize, and develop our Website, products, and services.